UN-OCHA/hid-api/README.md

 * JwtService: issues and verifies Json Web tokens
 * ListService: helper methods for lists controller
 * NotificationService: helper methods for the notification controller

+## Configuration files

+Configuration files are stored in `/config`.

+* caches.js: configuration file used for trailpack-cache
+* cron.js: configuration file used for trailpack-cron: contains various functions launched at regular intervals
+* database.js: used to configure the connections to databases
+* footprints.js: used to configure footprint options
+* i18n.js: configure internationalization (not used currently)
+* log.js: configure logging
+* main.js: configure trailpacks and paths
+* migrate.js: migration code from v1 to v2: will be removed after the migration
+* policies.js: configure policies
+* routes.js: configure routes
+* session.js: used to configure sessions when authenticating with openId Connect
+* views.js: used to configure the views
+* web.js: used to configure the web server (hapi)